Humphrey Bogart as Rick Blaine, cynical “gin joint” manager

 The second tie, which he sports with the iconic raincoat and fedora for the finale, is a dark ground littered with small dotted squares.

 And now we get to the coat itself.
-Now synonymous with ’40s film noir P.I.s (despite the fact that Bogart was a bar owner, not a P.I. in Casablanca), Bogart’s topcoat is a standard khaki cotton gabardine drill trench coat with a 6×3 double-breasted front.
+Now synonymous with ’40s film noir P.I.s (despite the fact that Bogart was a bar owner, not a detective, in Casablanca), Bogart’s coat is a standard khaki cotton gabardine drill trench coat with a 6×3 double-breasted front.
 It is on the shorter side for a trench coat, extending down to his knees.

 The coat worn by Bogart in Casablanca was made by Burberry, which shares Aquascutum’s claim for the invention of the trench coat.
 Thomas Burberry had submitted a similar design for an Army officer’s raincoat to the British War Office prior to World War I. Thomas was also the inventor of gabardine in 1880, which is used in the construction of the traditional trench coat to provide its resistance to water.
 (While it’s reported that he wore a Burberry coat in the film itself, it was in fact an Aquascutum coat that Bogie wore when photographed for the film’s promotional material, explaining differences in the shapes and placement of the lapels, storm flaps, and other details.
 Check out this 2005 Bonhams auction listing for more!)

 The coat has wide edge-stitched lapels with small buttons under both sides of the pointed collar.
 The epaulettes also close with a button on a pointed strap where the shoulder meets the collar.
 The storm flap extends to both sides of the chest and to a point in the back.